Culture of South Korea: Korean animation

-While The Simpsons is the best known back-room product of South Korea, many other popular English-language animation series (Futurama, King of the Hill, Avatar: The Last Airbender, Family Guy) have had the basic animation, in-betweening, and coloring done in South Korea; there has also been some South Korean collaborations and minor contributions on anime from Japan.
+While The Simpsons is the best known back-room product of South Korea, many other popular English-language animation series (Futurama, King of the Hill, Avatar: The Last Airbender, SpongeBob SquarePants, Family Guy) have had the basic animation, in-betweening, and coloring done in South Korea; there has also been some South Korean collaborations and minor contributions on anime from Japan.
 This work is professional, but not necessarily Korean in tone or manner.

 Recently, the animation Pororo the Little Penguin became one of the most popular cultural exports of South Korea, being exported to 120 countries worldwide.
 This little blue penguin has 1,500 spin-off products and a section in a theme park.
 Pororo is so powerful that Koreans call him Potongryong ("President Pororo").
 According to the Seoul Business Agency, Pororo will generate global sales of 38 billion won (approximately US$36 million) this year, and the brand is worth 389.3 billion won for Iconix (the firm that created it) and others.

+KPop Demon Hunters is an American animated film set in Korea, released on June 20, 2025.
+It was directed and conceived by Maggie Kang and Chris Appelhans, and animated by Sony Pictures Imageworks.
+The film was later released on Netflix and achieved global box office success.
+Immediately after its release, it entered the Netflix Top 10 in more than 90 countries and ranked No. 1 in several of them.